See the way you were meant to see with precise vision!

 ADVANCED LIFESTYLE BIFOCAL IMPLANT LENSES

-The Symfony (pronounced “symphony”) and Tecnis® Synergy Implant Lenses are 4th generation bifocal implant lenses that use advanced diffractive optics work to create both distance and near focal points, helping patients to see both near and far without corrective lenses.
+The Odyssey Implant Lens is a fourth-generation bifocal intraocular lens (IOL) that uses advanced diffractive optics to create both distance and near focal points, allowing patients to see clearly at multiple ranges without the need for corrective eyewear.

 Pros: good distance, good intermediate and fair near, less night vision disturbance than with prior generation lenses.